 Boom.
 Game face on.
 Don’t give away your tell, and always keep your opponent guessing.

-What I tell the girls in Ex Girlfriend Recovery is that what makes a woman attractive is her having a life outside of her relationships with men.
-The same thing is true for women.
+What I tell the guys in Ex Girlfriend Recovery is that what makes a woman attractive is her having a life outside of her relationships with men.
+The same thing is true for men.
 No secure person wants to be the center of another human’s life – it’s way too much pressure.

 When interacting with an ex, things can be complicated.
 You can’t be sure of their motivations, or what is on their mind.